 Mewtwo.
 Was one of, if not the most, unpopular characters to play in Melee, due to his highly unorthodox design and being considered the worst character in the game at the time.
-Cue Brawl's release, and a large portion of the fanbase complains about his exclusion, and with Smash 4, there are those who dearly wish for his return.
+Cue Brawl's release, and a large portion of the fanbase complains about his exclusion, and with Smash 4, there are those who dearly wished for his return.

 The Subspace Emissary mode in Brawl faced a lot of criticism, but with the announcement that the fourth games would return to a Melee-style Adventure Mode instead of having a complete story, its absence is definitely felt.

 A lesser example since his status as The Scrappy diminished with time, but Wolf was one of the more poorly-received newcomers in Brawl due to the perception (fair or otherwise) that he didn't add enough to the roster.
 (Specifically, with Falco already a clone/semi-clone of Fox, the fact that Wolf broadly hewed to the same model instead of being a ground-up unique character raised some hackles.)
 Come the fourth installment and Wolf's dismissal from the ranks, though, and the fanbase is howling his loss.

 Americans Hate Tingle: The roster is decided largely by the Japanese fanbase, not the American fanbase.
 There are exceptions to this; Sakurai specifically mentioned Sonic the Hedgehog as a character who was hugely popular in the West, and Pit was someone who was highly requested worldwide, but largely, the home fanbase takes precedence.